-Using NFC labels in store gives retailerss many different opportunities to interact with their customers.
+Using NFC labels in-store gives retailers many different opportunities to interact with their customers.
 Using their NFC enabled smartphones they can get additional product information by simply tapping on the NFC embedded product and information will instantly appear on their device.

 Offer a broader range of products with NFC labels

-Given retail space is limited, there’s only so many products you can fit in-store.
+Given retail space is limited, there are only so many products you can fit in-store.
 By integrating NFC labels into your products you can drive customers to more options via your online store.
-If a customer taps on a piece of clothing for example they can be directed to the website where complimentary items and other colours are available.
+If a customer taps on a piece of clothing, for example, they can be directed to the website where complimentary items and other colours are available.
 Combine that with an in-store discount or competition entry and this can make a big difference to instore and online purchases.